-- 6.1 Proposals submitted to this RFP that satisfy the required qualifications and are deemed to be submitted by responsive and responsible Proposers shall be ranked by a Selection Committee authorized by the County manager. - 6.2 The County reserves the right to reject any or all Proposals, including without limitation, nonconforming, nonresponsive, unbalanced or conditional Proposals.
+- 6.1 Proposals submitted to this RFP that satisfy the required qualifications and are deemed to be submitted by responsive and responsible Proposers shall be ranked by a Selection Committee, which shall consist of the County Manager, the Director of the Solid Waste and Recycling Department, the Director of the Jefferson County Division of Emergency Management, and the County Budget Director. - 6.2 The County reserves the right to reject any or all Proposals, including without limitation, nonconforming, nonresponsive, unbalanced or conditional Proposals.
 The County further reserves the right to reject the Proposal of any Proposer whom it finds, after reasonable inquiry and evaluation, to be non-responsible.
 The County also reserves the right to waive all informalities not involving price, time or changes in the Services and to negotiate contract terms with the Successful Proposer. - 6.3 More than one Proposal for the same Services from an individual or entity under the same or different names will not be considered.
-Reasonable grounds for believing that any Proposer has an interest in more than one Proposal for the Services may be cause for disqualification of the Proposer and the rejection of all Proposals in which that Proposer has an interest. - 6.4 The County may conduct such investigation as it deems necessary to establish the responsibility, qualifications, and financial ability of Proposers, proposed subcontractors, suppliers, individuals or entities to perform the Services in accordance with the Contract document. - 6.5 In ranking Proposals the Selection Committee shall evaluate the Proposals on the basis of the information provided by the Proposer, and rank each Proposal for compliance with the qualifications of each Proposer and compliance with the mandatory requirements of the RFP.
-The County reserves the right to award to more than one Proposer.
+Reasonable grounds for believing that any Proposer has an interest in more than one Proposal for the Services may be cause for disqualification of the Proposer and the rejection of all Proposals in which that Proposer has an interest. - 6.4 The County may conduct such investigation as it deems necessary to establish the responsibility, qualifications, and financial ability of Proposers, proposed subcontractors, suppliers, individuals or entities to perform the Services in accordance with the Contract document.

-6.6 Evaluation of proposals and selection of a monitoring and management firm shall be at the sole discretion of County.
+- 6.5 In ranking Proposals the Selection Committee shall evaluate the Proposals on the basis of the information provided by the Proposer, and rank each Proposal for compliance with the qualifications of each Proposer and compliance with the mandatory requirements of the RFP.
+The County reserves the right to award to more than one Proposer. - 6.6 Evaluation of proposals and selection of a monitoring and management firm shall be at the sole discretion of County.
 The selection committee will evaluate the Proposals that are responsive to the requirements of this RFP using the following weighted criteria:

 CRITERIA Score 1.
 Organization and Ability of Consultant and Staff 15 2.
 References on Recent Projects of 500,000 CY or greater 15 3.
-Relevant Firm Experience (including ROW, C&D/Mixed Debris, marine 20 debris, private property, structure demolition, and vessel removal) 4.
+Relevant Firm Experience (including ROW, C&D/Mixed Debris, mari ne 20 debris, private property, structure demolition, and vessel removal) 4.
 Project Approach 20 5.
 Capacity to Respond (few existing pre-event contracts) 15 6.
 Cost Proposal 15 TOTAL POSSIBLE POINTS 100